 Graduate assistantships provide students the opportunity to combine theory and practice while positively contributing to UNC's educational mission.
 We expect graduate assistants to focus on academic coursework while growing as student affairs professionals and administrators.
 Each assistantship is unique and has specific requirements and varying benefits.
 Most assistantships are offered for a 9-10 month period during the academic year (August/September-May), although some require summer employment, which will be compensated through a separate contract and remuneration.
 Please see individual position descriptions for more detailed information regarding monthly stipends.

-Newly admitted Higher Education and Student Affairs Leadership (HESAL) program students will be given preference for each of these assistantships, followed by previously admitted HESAL students.
+Newly admitted HESAL students will be given preference for each of these assistantships, followed by previously admitted HESAL students.

 - M.A.
-GA for the HESAL program (Word Doc)
+GA for the HESAL program (PDF)

 - Ph.D.
-GA for the HESAL program (Word Doc)
+GA for the HESAL program (PDF)

-The deadline for the Assistantship Application is February 9, 2015.
+The deadline for the Assistantship applications is February 5, 2016.